 Quite the metamorphosis, from ugly duckling to beautiful swan.

-A ruined iron, a raw, veneerless desk top, very tired and badly bruised and slightly burned hands and an enormous sense of accomplishment.
+After chipping away at it for a couple of hours I was left with a ruined old iron, a raw, wood desk top, very tired and badly bruised and slightly burned hands and an enormous sense of accomplishment.

 I removed the veneer by heating it up with the iron and then scraping it off.
 Stubborn bits got soaked with water then heated and scraped.
 And that over and over again until all the veneer was gone.